CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 Employers are looking for Full Stack developers that can:

-1. Able to build rapport with a diverse range of people 2.
+1. Build rapport with a diverse range of people
+2.
 3.

-Employers are looking for Front End developers that are:
+Employers are looking for Front End developers that can:

 1. Effectively present information and respond to questions from management, business, and users.
 2.
 3.

-Employers are looking for UX designers that are:
+Employers are looking for UX designers that can:

 1.
 2.
 3.

-Employers are looking for QA testers that are:
+Employers are looking for QA testers that can;

 1.
 2.
 3

-Employers are looking for product managers that are:
+Employers are looking for product managers that can:

 1.
 2.